seanbrookes/graffitiengine/README.md

 # todo
-- convert to markdown enditor
+- markdown editor support
-- autosave on timer /  with checkbox to turn the autosave on and off
+- [done] autosave on timer /  with checkbox to turn the autosave on and off
-- user preference for how often to autosave
+- [done] user preference for how often to autosave
 - post page to edit url on create
 - offline synchronization
 - slug designation at publish time
 - RSS feed
+- export/backup